-A recent HSE Study states that principle contractors are responsible for planning, managing, monitoring and coordinating health and safety in the construction phase of a project.
+A recent HSE Study states that principle contractors are responsible for planning, managing, monitoring, and coordinating health and safety in the construction phase of a project.

 They are also tasked with making sure:

-- Suitable site inductions are provided to ensure safety of workers and any further information and training they need.
+- Suitable site inductions are provided to ensure the safety of workers and any further information and training they need.

 - Workers are consulted and engaged in securing their personnel health and safety.

 - Ensure that anyone they appoint has the skills, knowledge, experience, and, where relevant, the organisational capability to carry out their work safely and without risk to health.

 This isn’t an easy task to manage for anyone and companies need to help contractors achieve this.
 To find out more information as to how EcoOnline and our Contractor Management Software can help you with your contractor's requirements or streamline any of your organisation's health and safety processes.
 Why not Request A Demo from one of our super friendly product specialists.